Frequently asked questions

 Do you only work in NJ as a Special Education Advocate?

 Most of our services can be provided to families across the United States.
-Since IDEA (The Individuals with Disabilities Education Act) is nation-wide legislation that ensures students with a disability are provided with a Free Appropriate Public Education that is tailored to their individual needs, the laws are applicable in every state.
+Since IDEA (The Individuals with Disabilities Education Act) is nation-wide legislation ensures students with a disability are provided with a Free Appropriate Public Education, the laws are applicable in every state.
 Each state does have the ability to also have their own laws (which many do) regarding students with disabilities.

 How do we communicate with you?